A Heartfelt THANK YOU and VIELEN vielen Dank!!!

 The History of the Freistadt Alte Kameraden Band

 What I enjoy the most about German Girl in America is meeting new people and learning ...read more

-What is Maifest?- Find German Maifest Celebrations in America
+What is Maifest?- Where to find German Maifest Celebrations in America

 Maifest celebrates the end of the long dark winter, and the beginning of warm weather ...read more